Guest blog by The Vegan Bear

-That feeling, the uneasiness and hopefully sickening feeling and the thoughts aimed at me for talking about butchering innocent dogs, is the same feeling that vegans feel when we think about cows, sheep, pigs, fish, chicken….etc. etc. being killed for nothing other than taste (which can either be replicated or carnists cover with veggies and herbs anyway).
+That feeling, the uneasiness and hopefully sickening feeling and the thoughts aimed at me for talking about butchering innocent dogs, is the same feeling that vegans feel when we think about cows, sheep, pigs, fish, and chickens being killed for nothing other than taste (which can be replicated if you really want the taste).
 It is only because you have been distanced from animals used for food that you don’t have that connection with them.
-When you realise that there isn’t anything different between a pig or a dog or a cow or a lamb etc. You will understand why people are vegan.
+When you realise that there isn’t anything different between a pig and a dog or a cow and a lamb you will understand why people are vegan.
 Being vegan is easy when you put the victim first.
 It isn’t about what food or products you miss out on, it’s about doing what is right for others.

 Be vegan… or I’ll eat your dog!

-I have still not received any response from both the Food Standards Agency nor DEFRA.
+I have still not received any response from either the Food Standards Agency or Defra.

 The RSPCA will not confirm what a humane method of killing a dog is, as can be seen by their response below.
-In fact, they seemed quite annoyed (we’ve all used the “as per previous email”, “as stated in last message” etc before, when we are pissed).
+In fact, they seemed quite annoyed.
 Also, what may seem troubling to some, they haven’t passed comment on the moral aspects relating to killing my dog.
 My original question did mention cultural differences when it comes to which animals we eat so there was opportunity to mention something.

 I have replied again asking some more questions, mainly if an individual was reported for using methods from the RSPCA Assured slaughter standards on their dog at home, would the RSPCA prosecute the individual?
 Or would they not have an issue as it’s supposedly the more humane method they proudly put their name to for so many other animals.